 Virtual reality is changing the way the construction industry operates, designs and constructs buildings by providing real-world perspectives and experiences in a virtual environment.

-XS CAD provides an immersive experience for architects, homebuilders, engineers and retailers by using virtual reality in construction projects.
-To provide real-world experiences for designs based on standards established by clients, XS CAD uses 3ds Max in combination with a gaming engine to create 3D models and a VR environment.
-Our VR experience allows clients to view 3D models through VR head-mounted displays (HMDs) and conduct walkthroughs of 3D environments, facilitating 360 holistic perspectives of MEP and architectural models.
+XS CAD provides support to architects, homebuilders, engineers and retailers by creating models that work effectively within virtual reality environments.
+To provide real-world experiences for designs based on standards established by clients, XS CAD uses 3ds Max in combination with a gaming engine to create 3D models within a VR environment.
+Our VR solutions allow clients to view 3D models through VR head-mounted displays (HMDs) and conduct walkthroughs of 3D environments, facilitating 360 holistic perspectives of MEP and architectural models during the design approval process.

-By using virtual reality in construction, clients can view and showcase their designs, elevations and layouts in a real-world environment not only for marketing purposes but for internal communication too.
-Here are some of examples that illustrate how VR is specifically helpful for retailers, homebuilders, architects and engineers:
+By using virtual reality in construction, our customers can view and showcase their designs, elevations and layouts in a real-world environment not only for internal reviews and design iterations but also with the end client for approval.
+Some examples that illustrate how VR is specifically helpful for retailers, homebuilders, architects and engineers include :

 VR for Retailers